pjrebsch/memorb/README.md

 ## Overview

+Specifying methods to be memoized by Memorb is referred to as "registering" them.
+When a method is registered and defined, Memorb will override it so that on initial invocation, the method's return value is cached to be returned immediately on every invocation thereafter.
+Once the method has been overridden, it is considered "enabled" for Memorb functionality.
+Internally, calls to the overriding method implementation are serialized with a read-write lock to guarantee that the initial method call is not subject to a race condition between threads, while also optimizing the performance of concurrent reads of the cached result.

-This is a contrived example class that could benefit from memoization.
-It is designed for demonstration, not for making a good case for the use of memoization.
+Below is a contrived example class that could benefit from memoization.
+It is designed for effective demonstration, not for making a good case for the use of memoization.

 ```ruby
 class WeekForecast